DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/column-chooser.md

 # ColumnChooser Plugin Reference

-ColumnChooser is a plugin that allows a user to show and hide grid columns at runtime.
-The plugin contains a column list with checkboxes that control each column's visibility.
+The ColumnChooser plugin allows a user to show and hide grid columns at runtime.
+The column chooser lists columns with checkboxes that control the corresponding column's visibility.

 ## User reference